bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 To do this, developers use the transition property in conjunction with the transformed property.

-Let\'s explore how these two properties work together.
+Let&apos;s explore how these two properties work together.

 ![](images2/media/image210.png){width="3.0in"
 height="2.5833333333333335in"}